Why is my boiler leaking water? Common causes

 Thankfully, this is one of the boiler problems you can fix yourself.
 To lower your boiler pressure:

-• Ensure the filling loop tap on your boiler is closed – if it’s been left slightly open, it will constantly be refilling the system and causing high pressure.
+• Ensure the filling loop tap on your boiler is closed.
+If it’s been left slightly open, it will constantly be refilling the system and causing high pressure.

 • Use the key to loosen the nut on the end of the radiator